 Are you a people pleaser, or a Yes-Man?
 Do you feel you must agree with people all the time?
 Are you afraid to be yourself for fear they might not like you?
 Too many people will sell their soul just to gain a few browny points with a boss or friend.
 It happens everywhere from colleges to the work place.
 Relationship issues, frustration, agitation, are just some of the results of being a YES-MAN.

 I saw this movie called “YES MAN” and how the main guy acted as Jim Carrey decided to say yes to everything and everyone for a year.
 The film being a comedy is ok, but the idea was interesting.
 He became popular and very busy trying to please everybody.
 However, it reminded me of people I had met over the years who would always agree with people, to the point they would almost turn into the people whom they were sucking up to.
-It was confusing at first, but it really, it’s not good to go about life this way.
 Too many people are losing themselves in order to gain what they deem as success.
 Is popularity worth losing yourself?

 What is a YES-MAN or People pleaser???